 The Council is authorized by its home rule charter and by laws of the State of Texas to establish and to amend rates charged for water and wastewater service.
-Rates so fixed by the Council for domestic application are not subject to review by any other regulatory agency.
+Rates fixed by the Council for domestic application are not subject to review by any other regulatory agency.

 In August 2003, the City Council approved transitioning to a phased cost of service rate methodology and the introduction of conservation rate blocks.
 In order to minimize the impact to rate payers of implementing a full cost of service rate structure, cost of service rates were phased in over a five-year period, which began with fiscal year 2004.
 The two components of the rate structure are a fixed monthly charge based upon meter size and a commodity charge per 1,000 gallons used.
-Fiscal year 2008 was the last year of the five-year plan.